Emmaus during the Early Arab Period (637-1099)

 ... the Saracens overrun the places which are not allowed to them, plunder cities, devastate fields, burn down villages, set on fire the holy churches, overturn the sacred monasteries...

 Translation: Robert G. Hoyland, Seeing Islam as Others Saw It, Princeton, 1997, p.73).
 It is known that villages and churches, refusing to pay the tribute to the conquerors, were destroyed by Muslims.
-It is not excluded then that the Byzantine church complex at Emmaus was destroyed in the first half of the 7th c.
+It is not excluded then that the Southern Byzantine basilica at Emmaus was destroyed in the first half of the 7th c.

 Arabic earthenware oil lamps (ca. 7th c.
 AD) found in excavations at Emmaus